maendeleolab/maendeleolab_subnet/README.md

 - I recommend dedicating an instance (or on-premises server) to programmatically run the scripts.

-- AWS CLI --profile option is not used for simplicity.

 - Assign a role with programmatic access to the instance/server default profile.

 - Run this command 'export ENV_FPATH="folder-path" '